sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **Note:** If you are an IT Professional and want to understand how TPM works in your enterprise, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)

+## Secure boot
+Secure Boot is a security standard developed by members of the PC industry to help make sure that your PC boots using only software that is trusted by the PC manufacturer.
+When the PC starts, the firmware checks the signature of each piece of boot software, including firmware drivers (Option ROMs), EFI applications, and the operating system.
+If the signatures are good, the PC boots, and the firmware gives control to the operating system.

+To learn more about Secure boot including manufacturing requirements, see [Secure Boot, Trusted boot, and Measured boot](OEM-secure-boot.md).

 ## Bitlocker device encryption
 Bitlocker device encryption is a set of features that you as an Original Equipment Manufacturer (OEM) enable by providing the right set of hardware in the devices you sell.
 Without the proper hardware configuration, device encryption is not enabled.
 With the right hardware configurations, Windows 10 automatically encrypts a device.

 For more information on what hardware you need to provide to enable device encryption, see [Bitlocker device encryption hardware requirements](OEM-device-encryption.md)

 **Note:** If you are an IT Professional and want to understand how to configure and deploy Bitlocker in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview) content.

+## Windows Defender Trusted Image Identifier
+To learn more about providing a Windows Defender Trusted Image Identifier, see [Windows Defender Trusted Image Identifier](OEM-trusted-image-identifier.md)

 ## Windows Defender Credential Guard
 To learn more about hardware requirements for Windows Defender Credential Guard, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)